 • When there is danger of domestic violence

 How do we get started?

 It all begins with a free, 20-minute phone consultation to see if working together is a good fit (*please note: each partner will need to schedule and complete a separate phone consultation).
 If it's a good fit, we'll schedule our first session and get you started as soon as possible.
 If it's not a good fit, I'll make sure to point you in the right direction.
-Click below to schedule your initial phone consultation.
+Click Get Started to schedule your initial phone consultation.